Kranf99/IOKranf/README.md

 # What's the advantage of using this library to learn how to code?

 The IOKranf library has the following advantages:
-* It offers an easy programming syntax (the syntax of Javascript is very easy!)
+* It offers progamming language with an easy  syntax (the syntax of Javascript is very easy!)
 * It offers a great debugger (the one integrated in Firefox is really good!)
 * It's accessible everywhere easily (because everybody has Firefox or Chrome installed!)
-* It's not bloated: it's a single 15KB file! (the only required file is the file "lib/iokranf.js")
+* It's not bloated: it's a single 15KB file!
+The only required file is the file "lib/iokranf.js".
+There are no dependencies to any third-party library (such as jQuery, Angular,etc.).
+* This library is very simple to use: You only need to learn the Javascript syntax any nothing else.
+No need to learn the syntax of any third-party complex & cumbersome library (such as jQuery, Angular,etc.).
+In this way, you can really focus on what really matters: algorithmics, data structure, clever code.

 In the forecoming years, i intend to post many examples of usage: sorting algorithms, searching algorithms, graph algorithms, etc.